gp70/example/README.md

 ### Idea

 Our goal is to make a rock-paper-scissors game, using Flask to make it playable in-browser.
-The program will use a weighted average method in order to better guess what an opponent might throw, as well as provide different weighting options, and will also keep track of wins and losses.
-Choices will be made through button input.
+The program will use a weighted average method in order to decide what to throw, as well as provide different weighting options, and will also keep track of wins and losses.
+Choices will be made through form input.

+### Usage

+Run 'app.py,' then put "localhost:5000" into the address bar of a browser

 ### Structure
 * Flask